Product design

 Impact

-With renewed vigor of focus on branding and its impact on growth, we were able to re-evaluate each channel of interaction with our users.
+With renewed vigor and a focus on branding for growth, we re-evaluated each user engagement channel.
 Some platforms were sunset, sites decommissioned, social accounts redesigned, and products given complete and visually consistent facelifts.
 Through the process, I also created new protocols for cross-disciplinary and remote collaboration.
-Most notably, we were better prepared for designing a new portfolio product called Aura under the umbrella brand.
+Most notably, we were better prepared to design a new portfolio product (Aura) under the umbrella brand.

 Neon & Pastel Complementary Pairings